Throw Down Your Guns

 “Where there is unity there is always victory.” ~ Publilius Syrus

-We brought in a gang of misfits of varying ethnicities, shapes, and colors as our own anthem of togetherness.
+We brought in a crew of misfits of varying ethnicities, shapes, and colors as our own anthem of togetherness.
 We wanted to show the beauty of unity, transcending race, gender, religion, and politics.

 But we’re so much more powerful when we stand together.